auth0/docs/articles/connections/social/bitbucket.md

 5. Click **Save**.

-6. To get your *Key* and *Secret*, on the page that follows, click the name of your app under **OAuth consumers** to reveal your keys.
+6. On the page that follows, click the name of your app under **OAuth consumers** to reveal your keys.

 ### Create and enable a connection in Auth0